+NHCC has embarked on a significant effort to strategically reposition NUMC, AHP and the clinics in the health care market in Nassau County.
+NHCC will be executing a series of volume growth strategies for its major clinical service lines, and it will commence discussions with its union regarding the adoption of a sustainable collective bargaining agreement.
+NHCC has replaced eight of its clinical chairs in the past two years and secured full accreditation from the Joint Commission on the Accreditation of Health Care Organizations.
 In October 2006, NHCC's board of directors approved a \$240 million modernization program to improve NHCC's physical plant, consolidate its real estate, enhance its clinical equipment, make improvements to its information technology and efficiently reconfigure operations.
-The program is expected to be funded as follows: (1) \$15 million annually from its capital budget for a total of \$60 million over four years; (2) \$15 million from the Series 2004 Bonds; (3) \$85 million in new financing for the replacement of AHP, which will be mostly reimbursed by the State Medicaid program; and (4) \$80 million from the 2006 Tobacco Bonds (as defined in "TOBACCO LITIGATION SETTLEMENT PAYMENTS SECURITIZATION" herein), subject to requisite County approvals.
-In November 2006, NHCC was awarded approximately \$24 million under the State's Health Care Efficiency and
+Improvements to NHCC's physical plant will include the construction of a new emergency department, new intensive care units, new ambulatory surgery suites, labor-delivery-recovery facilities, the replacement of two of NHCC's community health centers, and the construction of a new nursing home to replace AHP.
+The program is expected to be funded as follows: (1) \$15 million annually from its capital budget for a total of \$60 million over four years; (2) \$15 million from the Series 2004 Bonds; (3) \$85 million in new financing for the replacement of AHP, which will be mostly reimbursed by the State Medicaid program; and (4) \$80 million from the 2006 Tobacco Bonds (included in the overall amount described above), subject to requisite County approvals.